 If you have not signed up for the monthly payment plan and do not pay your bill on time, a 1% late fee will be assessed to the account monthly after school begins.
 Also, the student account will be placed on hold.
 This will prohibit them from viewing grades as well as registering for classes for the next semester.
 While the student account is on financial hold, no transcripts will be released until the balance on the account is paid in full.

 What is the Tuition Payment Agreement and why do we have to return it?

 The Tuition Payment Agreement is the financial agreement and legal obligation between the student and the University.
 It is very important that we receive this form.
 The agreement needs to be signed by the student and returned to the Office of Business Affairs by July 31, 2015.
 Failure to return the signed agreement will prohibit registration.

-Why is the balance on my first statement so different from the balance we figured on the Payment Calculation Worksheet?
+Why is the balance on my first statement so different from the balance we figured on the Payment Options Brochure?

 The first statement that you receive during the first week of July will show the actual charges that have been assessed to your student account as well as any aid that is expected.
 Some aid cannot be credited to the student account until the week before school begins.
 Most of this aid should show as anticipated aid on the billing statement.
-However some aid, such as outside scholarships or aid still in process waiting on forms or approvals, may not appear on the billing statement.
+However, some aid, such as outside scholarships or aid still in process waiting on forms or approvals, may not show on the billing statement.
 This aid should appear on the August statement.
 If there is still anticipated aid on the September statement, you should contact the Financial Services Office to confirm there are no missing forms that would prohibit the aid from disbursing to the student account.